devnull-cz/c-prog-lang/modules/home-assignments/conway-1d.md

     - sleep for 1 second between iterations (`unistd.h` is needed for that)
   - each life "tick" will print the line representing the world
   - use functions to refactor the code
-  - once having a working solution, try to rewrite it to be more efficient or elegant (or both)
+  - once you have a working solution, try to rewrite it to be more efficient or elegant (or both)